xiancaiguazi/Get-smart-on-Matlab/README.md

 Gold rules:
-1. use 'help' command
+1. use 'help' or 'doc' command
 2. write   'clear ; close all; clc'    every time at the beginning of a .m file to initialize.
 3. faster! faster! faster!
       3.1 replace  loop with vectorization  so that the  program becomes neater and faster.
-      3.2 preallocating any vectors or arrays in which output results are stored
+      3.2 preallocating any vectors or arrays in which output results are stored ,such as 'A = zeros(10);'